kaligraffy/nftables-desktop/README.md

 Tested on Debian

-Outputs logs to the syslog
+Outputs counter logs to the syscounter log